 The town’s main street features plenty of shops, local services, cafes and restaurants.
 On the outskirts of town you will find The Hub Whakatane – a large-format shopping centre with many national retail chains.
 Over 24,000sqm of retail space and 900 free carparks are available.

-Closer to shore sits Moutohora (Whale Island).
+Visible from the shore sits Moutohora (Whale Island).
 Join a small tour group and explore the island looking for native birds and seals.
 Dig your own hot pool at Sulphur Bay beach and watch geothermal hot water rise up through the sand.

 Whakatane is known as the ‘kiwi capital of the world’ and is home to many of these rare flightless birds.
 Listen for their calls at night as they scuttle through nearby bush and reserves.